 In February 2015, we entered into a loan and security agreement, referred to herein as the Hercules Loan Agreement, with Hercules Capital, Inc., or Hercules, for a term loan of up to \$25.0 million, or the Term Loan.
 The Hercules Loan Agreement was amended effective August 25, 2016.
 A first tranche of \$16.5 million was funded upon execution of the Hercules Loan Agreement, approximately \$15.5 million of which was used to repay our term loan with Oxford.
-Under terms of the Hercules Loan Agreement, we may, but are not obligated to, draw an additional tranche of up to \$8.5 million through March 31, 2017, subject to the achievement of certain clinical milestones.
+Under terms of the Hercules Loan Agreement, we could, but were not obligated to, draw an additional tranche of up to \$8.5 million through March 31, 2017, subject to the achievement of certain clinical milestones.
 The Hercules Loan Agreement was further amended in May 2017 to extend the period during which we could have drawn the additional tranche of \$8.5 million to January 31, 2018.
-We are currently in discussions with Hercules to extend the period during which the additional tranche of \$8.5 million may be drawn.
-We can make no assurances that our discussions will ultimately be successful and, if such discussions result in an extension of the period in which we may draw the additional tranche of \$8.5 million, we could incur additional fees to Hercules.
-If we cannot successfully negotiate the extension of the draw down period with Hercules, we will lose access to additional tranche of the term loan as a potential source of capital.
+The period during which the additional tranche of \$8.5 million may be drawn has expired and therefore the \$8.5 million can no longer be drawn by us.